If you’re questioning whether your Pella home has unhealthy indoor air quality (IAQ), it possibly does.

 Carbon Monoxide

 Carbon monoxide is colorless gas you can’t smell.
-It’s a byproduct of insufficient combustion in fuel-burning units, like gas heating systems, water heaters or fireplaces.
+It’s caused by insufficient combustion in fuel-burning appliances, like gas heating systems, water heaters or fireplaces.